wolfpup-software/file_server/README.md

 All `filepaths` must be a descendant of `directory`.

-An example of a valid configuration can be found at the top level of this repository: `file-server.json.example`
+An example of a valid configuration can be found at `file-server/v0.1/resources/file-server.json.example`

 ```json
 {